RobertDeSonier/RoBlog/about.md

   I have work at Flow-Cal, a software company based in Houston, TX, for over 5 years now.
 </p>

+If you find something wrong and you want to correct it, please do!
+Create a pull request [here](https://github.com/RobertDeSonier/RoBlog).

 Thanks for reading!